 - Continue south on I-41 and enter I-43 as you enter into Green Bay, home of the Green Bay Packers.

 - After passing through Green Bay, you will leave I-43 and follow STH-57 north until it joins with STH-42, taking you into Sturgeon Bay.
-After crossing the bridge over the bay, you will continue on STH-42 up into the very scenic and interesting Door County Peninsula, a popular tourist destination called “The Cape Cod of the Midwest” and home to numerous lighthouses.
+After crossing the bridge over the bay, you will continue on STH-42 up into the very scenic and interesting Door County Peninsula.
+The Door County Peninsula is a popular tourist destination often described as “The Cape Cod of the Midwest.”
+Discover numerous lighthouses as you travel.
 Don’t miss one of the famous fish boils, a Door County specialty!
 You will pass through Carlsville, Egg Harbor, Fish Creek and Ephraim.

-- In the northern part of Door County, at Sister Bay, you will turn south on STH-57 and pass through Bailey’s Harbor and Jacksonport before returning back to STH-42 and traveling again through Sturgeon Bay, as you leave the Door County Peninsula.
+- In the northern part of Door County, at Sister Bay, you will turn south on STH-57 and pass through Bailey’s Harbor and Jacksonport.
+Then, you will return back to STH-42 and travel again through Sturgeon Bay, as you leave the Door County Peninsula.

 - Continue south on STH-42 through the towns of Algoma, Kewaunee, and Two Rivers.

 - Continue south on I-42, until you reach Manitowoc.
 This is the Wisconsin port of call for the S.S.
-Badger carferry as it crosses over to Ludington, Michigan during May-October.
-It’s the “shortcut” on the Circle Tour.
+Badger carferry as it crosses over to Ludington, Michigan.
+During May-October, the S.S.
+Badger carferry is a “shortcut” on the Circle Tour.